 6. Once dough has risen, preheat oven to 400 degrees.
 Bake rolls for 20 minutes, or until browned.
 Remove from oven and cool before topping with marinara sauce, green onions, and sour cream.

-Photo courtesy of Jasmine Briones
+Photo credit: Jasmine Briones

 Love vegan food and cooking